 What is the nickname of Illinois?

 /: What is the nickname of Illinois?
-What Chicago is famous for?
+What is Chicago known for?

 - Millenium Park.

 - Adler Planetarium.